rayzio-jax/JS-CRUD/README.md

 This project is designed for beginners and intermediate developers who want to learn how to build a simple CRUD application using JavaScript instead of PHP.

+## Requirements

+* Node.js
+* Npm
+* PostgreSQL

+(optional)

+* CORS

+## Changes needed before start

+1. Please check the `db.js` file first, which you have to assign a `.env` values there, so make your own `.env` and change as you desire in `db.js` file.
+2. The database dummy column used in here is `uuid`, `name`, `gender`, and `age`.
+The `uuid` column is generated fill by PostgreSQL `uuid_generate_v4`, make sure you have installed the extension of `uuid_generate_v4` in your PostgreSQL.
+Check out on Google about how to install it, or [this one](https://stackoverflow.com/questions/12505158/generating-a-uuid-in-postgres-for-insert-statement).
+3. Check every query in [router](https://github.com/rayzio-jax/JS-CRUD/tree/master/router) folder and make some change on the query based on your own database structures.

 ## How to start

 1. Clone the repository to your local machine.